juicermv/GTA-GPS-Redux/README.md

-# GTA SA GPS Reudx
+# GTA: SA GPS Redux

-This is a fork of the fixed GPS version by JuniorDjjr.
-It includes automatic navigation for mission markers.
+This is a fork of the fixed GPS version by [Junior_Djjr](https://github.com/JuniorDjjr).
+It includes automatic navigation for mission markers and many customizations.
 If you'd like to contribute, go ahead.

     Warning: This mod is still in the testing phase, if you find any